Pawan Kalyan: Other works

-In April 2001, soft-drink giant Pepsi, announced him as its brand ambassador, making him the first South Indian to endorse the popular soft-drink., In January 2017, Kalyan agreed to take up the role of the brand ambassador for handloom weavers in Andhra Pradesh and Telangana., In August 2017, Kalyan was asked to be the brand ambassador to Jeevandan, an initiative started for organ donation by the government of Andhra Pradesh.
+In April 2001, Pepsi, announced Pawan Kalyan as its brand ambassador, making him the first South Indian to endorse the soft-drink., In January 2017, Kalyan agreed to take up the role of brand ambassador for handloom weavers in Andhra Pradesh and Telangana., In August 2017, Kalyan was appointed the brand ambassador to Jeevandan, an initiative started for organ donation by the government of Andhra Pradesh.

 Kalyan was invited to Harvard University to deliver a speech at the 14th edition of India Conference 2017 along with R. Madhavan.

 Personal life

 Pawan Kalyan is the younger brother of actors Chiranjeevi and Nagendra Babu, and the uncle of actors Ram Charan, Allu Arjun, Varun Tej, Niharika Konidela, Sai Durgha Tej, and Panja Vaisshnav Tej.

 Kalyan married Nandini in May 1997, but they separated by 1999.
-Their divorce was finalized in 2008, with Kalyan paying ₹5 crore as a one-time settlement.
 In 2001, Kalyan began a relationship with Renu Desai, and they married in January 2009 in a ceremony conducted according to Arya Samaj rites at his residence in Jubilee Hills.
 They have a son and a daughter together.
 The couple divorced in 2012.
 Renu later stated that they parted ways for personal reasons but still maintain a friendly relationship.

 Kalyan married Anna Lezhneva, a Russian citizen, in September 2013 under the Special Marriage Act at a Sub-Registrar Office in Hyderabad.
 The couple has a daughter and a son.
 Outside of his career, Kalyan holds a black belt in Karate and is an avid reader.